My Blue Ridge Mountain Boy: Commercial performance

 The album debuted at number 43 on the Billboard Top Country Albums chart dated October 11, 1969.
 It peaked at number 6 on the chart dated December 27, its twelfth week on the chart.
 It charted for 28 weeks.
-It also peaked at number 194 on the Billboard 200 chart.
+It also marked Parton's first appearance on the Billboard 200 chart, where it peaked at number 194.

 Reissues

 The album was released as a digital download on October 22, 2013.